Customize your QR Code design in 3 easy steps

 - Always test your QR Code design: Don’t print your QR Code without testing them first.
 To test, use a variety of smartphones and other smart devices that have an in-built QR Code scanner in them and take note of how long it takes for each device to scan the QR Code.

-- Cover the eyes of the QR code: Place your logo in the center and never the cover the eyes of the QR code.
+- Cover the eyes of the QR Code: Place your logo in the center and never the cover the eyes of the QR Code.
+This will render your QR Code unscannable.

 - Change the shape: Despite the QR Code design, always create a square QR Code.
 Any other shape - rectangle, circle will render the QR Code unscannable.